remarcmij/usingapis-qanda/week2/README.md

 ### Rizan ibrahim

-How can you set custom headers in both fetch() and Axios?
+Q: How can you set custom headers in both fetch() and Axios?
 What are the advantages of using Axios over fetch()? (edited)

+A: Axios is a JavaScript library that support promises and uses `XMLHttpRequest` internally when used client-side (i.e. in a browser app).(Note that axios also be used in NodeJS).
+The native promise-based `fetch()` API became available later.

+Axios provides a wide range of options that you actually don't need for the majority of applications.
+Now that `fetch()` is natively available there is no real need for something like axios.

+See alse `xml-axios-fetch` example.

 ### Glib S